neu-se/CS4530-Fall-2022/policies.md

 ## In Class Activities:

 Most lectures will feature interactive activities and/or polls that support the material being presented.
-You must be present in class to complete the activity or take the poll (participating in an online activity while not attending the synchronous session will be considered academic dishonesty and will be treated harshly).
+You must be present in class to participate in the activity or take the poll (participating in an online activity while not attending the synchronous session will be considered academic dishonesty and will be treated harshly).
 Each instructor may have a different style for assigning participation grades, but historical grading information suggests that each style results in a similar overall grade distribution.
 Participation grades will be posted on Canvas, and regularly updated.

 If you join class in person, you are strongly encouraged to bring your laptop or phone to class so that you can participate in the activities.